Cheese - it's not as bad as we think...

 However, new research suggests that eating cheese might not actually be that bad for us.

-A recent study has been published in the American Journal of Clinical Nutrition that suggests eating the full-fat variety might actually benefit our health.
+Another recent study has been published in the American Journal of Clinical Nutrition that suggests eating the full-fat variety might actually benefit our health, too.

 The researchers selected 139 adults and studied them for a 12-week period.
 The participants were split into three groups, the first group ate high-fat cheese daily, the second group had reduced-fat cheese daily and the third group had no cheese at all but substituted it with bread and jam.